Recognizing an Imperfect Past: A History and Race Initiative

 Through Recognizing an Imperfect Past: A History and Race Initiative, the Georgia Historical Society seeks to educate and use the power of our shared history to foster difficult but necessary conversations that will offer all Americans new and deeper perspectives on the past and the present.
 Participating companies have the opportunity to help their employees, students, and the general public to better understand the role that race has played in shaping Georgia and the United States.
 For more details on how your business can be a part of this program, please contact Christy Crisp at firstname.lastname@example.org.

-We encourage businesses to join Recognizing an Imperfect Past: A History and Race Initiative.
+We invite businesses to join Recognizing an Imperfect Past: A History and Race Initiative.